ekiefl/ekiefl.github.io/_posts/pooltool/2021-03-25-pooltool-start.md

 With this in mind, `engine.py` implements the shot evolution algorithm by coordinating when object states should be modified, and `physics.py` implements the physics that provides the specific rules for how the modification should be carried out.
 This separation of responsibility allows different physics models to be plugged in or out at will.

-Though the codebase has changed dramatically since this original implementation, this principle has remained unchanged.
+Though the codebase has changed dramatically since this original implementation, this central design principle has remained unchanged.

 ## Ball trajectories